haverllok/real-big-database/README.md

 # Real big database

-A large, realistic e-commerce dataset for practicing SQL on real volume: query optimization, indexing, `EXPLAIN`/`EXPLAIN ANALYZE`, and general "working with millions of rows" skills.
-Ships as ready-to-import SQL dumps for **both PostgreSQL and MySQL** — pick whichever you use.
+A large, e-commerce dataset for practicing SQL on real volume: query optimization, indexing, `EXPLAIN`/`EXPLAIN ANALYZE`, and general "working with millions of rows" skills.
+Ships as ready-to-import SQL dumps for **PostgreSQL and MySQL**

 ## What's inside